gkharish/ifollow_artag_navigation/README.md

 How to launch:

 In terminal 1: Launch the turtle bot.
-Don't forgt to export the env variable for the turtle bot model.
+Don't forget to export the env variable for the turtle bot model.

     $ export TURTLEBOT3_MODEL=burger
     $ roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch